Scuba Gear

 had a manufacturing defect.
 They all leaked in the same place!

-The mask was swapped over for a blue Sonar Explorer
+The faulty mask was swapped over for a blue Sonar Explorer

-second one of these masks (colour Aqua) to use as a backup
+second one of these Sonar Explorer masks (colour Aqua), plus some spare

 I have a major problem using a snorkel.
 Every time